Last Updated: January 2026

 Robinhood's position

-While a temporary SEC framework would provide immediate relief and clarity, only Congress can establish a comprehensive, tailored, and enduring regulatory structure for digital assets.
+While a temporary SEC framework and coordination with the CFTC would provide immediate relief and clarity, only Congress can establish a comprehensive, tailored, and enduring regulatory structure for digital assets.
 Robinhood supports ongoing legislative efforts, such as the draft bills from the House Financial Services and Agriculture Committees, which aim to define a clear, balanced framework that encourages growth and safeguards investor protections.
 A dual approach—a provisional SEC framework paired with permanent Congressional legislation—would provide a balanced solution.
 This approach would safeguard investors, support U.S. competitiveness, and allow for responsible growth in digital assets, ensuring that innovation in crypto can continue to develop under a clear and fair regulatory framework.
 Learn more about Crypto at Robinhood here.

 The promise of Tokenization